 The exam fee is $270 as listed in the application.

 Do I need to complete the DANB-RHS exam to work as a dental assistant?

 No. Once you complete the Dental Assisting course you can work as a dental assistant.
 However, to do the radiation you will have to work and then take the RHS exam.

 Hybrid Dental Assisting Program w/Clinical Externship (NWCA Exam Included) NON-900E

 The online portion is approximately 60 hours and most students will complete their certification in 8-16 weeks.
-Upon registration and payment, you will receive your course start-up instructions along with your e-book within 10 days of the course start date.
+Upon registration and payment. you will received your course start-up instructions along with your e-book within 10 days of the course start date.
 Clinical externship available upon request.
-Tuition includes an e-book, course support, and a voucher to take the National Workforce Career Association (NWCA) exam.
-For additional details, visit https://www.bhcc.edu/dental-tech/
+Tuition on includes an e-book, course support, and a voucher to take the National Workforce Career Association (NWCA)exam.

 |Section||Dates||Days and Times||Instructor||Fee||Register|

 |NON-900E-SU01||Jun 13 - Aug 10|